hbowie/clubplanner/docs/fields.md

 **Blurb**:
 Additional information about the event.
 Need not repeat information in the teaser, and need not repeat additional event details available from other fields, such as When and Where.
 This field can contain multiple paragraphs, separated by blank lines.

+**Purchase**:
+Instructions on how to purchase tickets to the event, if any.

 **Why**:
 Why does the club think it would be a good idea to host the event?
 If applying for Strategic Priority Funds, then why do we think this is a deserving event?